-Documented completion and compliance with the following is required before beginning a practice experience:
+Prerequisite(s): Documented completion and compliance with the following is required before beginning a practice experience:

-- 1. Pharmacy Technician Registration as a Student Pharmacist with the Illinois Department of Financial & Professional Regulation, completed annually - 2.
-Online HIPPA training via Desire2Learn (D2L), completed annually - 3.
-OSHA Bloodborne Pathogen training, completed annually. - 4.
-Basic Life Support (BLS) training for Healthcare Providers (live training via the American Heart Association), completed every two years - 5.
+- Pharmacy Technician Registration as a Student Pharmacist with the Illinois Department of Financial & Professional Regulation - 2.
+Online HIPAA training via Desire2Learn (D2L), completed annually - 3.
+OSHA Bloodborne Pathogen training (completed in conjunction with the Pharmacy Skills Education course), completed annually - 4.
+Basic Life Support (BLS) training for Healthcare Providers (live training via the American Heart Association) - 5.
 Criminal background check, completed annually - 6.
 Drug test, completed annually - 7.
 Up-to-date vaccination history per the RFUMS Student Pre-Matriculation Immunization Form - 8.
 Annual TB test - 9.
-Annual influenza vaccination - 10.
-Immunization certification program, certificate of completion as determined by the College
+Annual influenza vaccination, which must be completed annually - Some sites may have additional requirements for student pharmacists completing IPPEs. - A student pharmacist is NOT required to become a Certified Pharmacy Technician as long as the student is in good standing at RFUMS College of Pharmacy.